 - Collection of security events for analysis and threat detection.

-Data collection and choosing a storage account per region is configured at the subscription level.
+Data collection is configured at the subscription level.

 Security Center analyzes the security state of your Azure resources to identify potential security vulnerabilities.
 A list of recommendations guides you through the process of configuring needed controls.
 Examples include:

 - Provisioning antimalware to help identify and remove malicious software